 One main advantage of recycling mobile phones is that there is no wastage.
 You would be doing a complete reset on the phone, taking out the SIM and SD memory cards.
 You would need to wipe out the old memory before you reinstall and hand it over to the new employee.
 And here’s the rest –

 - Recycling mobile phones enable you to save on power

-- Reusing your old mobile phone should help prevent hazardous materials such as Cadmium, Arsenic, Lead, Mercury and Brominated Flame retardants from leaching into the ground soil.
+- Reusing your old mobile phone should help prevent hazardous materials from leaching into the ground soil.
+Example of such materials are Cadmium, Arsenic, Lead, Mercury and Brominated Flame retardants.

 - You get to lower the operational costs of your organization.